Petrol Price: DPR sanctions defaulting stations in Plateau

-Petrol stations in Plateau State caught in the act of under-delivery of products to the public were penalized across some local government areas of the State.
+Petrol stations in Plateau State caught in the act of under delivery of product to the public were penalized across some local government areas of the State.

 Officials of the Department of Petroleum Resources, DPR who monitored sales of petrol in Jos North, Jos South and Bassa local government areas uncovered sharp practices carried out to short change consumers.